 They come with more or less the same functionality — grammar, spell, and punctuation check, dictionaries, autocorrect, advanced AI proofreading, language autodetect.

-However, only a few offer autocomplete.
+However, only a few offer auto suggestions.

 WProofreader is an in-browser multilingual spelling and grammar checker for individuals and businesses.
 The extension is available in Chrome, Firefox, Microsoft Edge for free.

 - multilingual support (20+ languages, AI-based English, German and Spanish as a bonus);

 - autocomplete suggestions;